wootguy/wootguy/README.md

 Click the :arrow_down: icons to skip straight to the download page for a project.
 Click the respository links for more info and installation instructions.

+2024/12/09: I'm not currently supporting my sven-specific projects.
+I want to focus all modding energy on [Half-Life Co-op](https://github.com/wootguy/SevenKewp).
+Expect slow response times to problems (months/years/forever).

 ## Tools
-These tools should also work with Half-Life, but I don't test for that.
+Most of these tools also work with Half-Life.

 | Repository | Description |
 | --- | --- |